 SAT The restoration reproduces the normal anatomical contours of the tooth, including facial, lingual, proximal and marginal ridge anatomy when compared to contiguous tooth structure.
 ACC The restoration deviates slightly from the normal anatomical contours of the tooth, when compared to contiguous tooth structure but would not be expected to adversely affect the tissue health.
 DEF The restoration deviates significantly from the normal anatomical contours of the tooth, including facial, lingual, proximal and marginal ridge anatomy, and/or would be expected to adversely affect the tissue health.

-ANTERIOR CLASS III COMPOSITE FINISHED RESTORATION Critical Errors
+ANTERIOR CLASS III COMPOSITE FINISHED RESTORATION Critical Errors DEF The restoration is debonded and/or movable in the preparation.

-1. Restoration is debonded.

 RESTORATIVE PROCEDURES Treatment Management - Penalty Points Only

 CONDITION OF ADJACENT TEETH